There are now literary festivals throughout the year in the UK, and in most areas of the country. The largest ones include:

 Lanark Book Festival

-1 - 4 October 2015 This festival features a host of well-known Scottish authors, including Alistair Moffat and Christopher Brookmyre.
-From Scottish Fiction and History, to Whisky, Food and Drink – there will be a session for everyone to enjoy.
+This festival features a host of well-known Scottish authors.
+From Scottish Fiction and History, to Whisky, Food and Drink – sessions for everyone to enjoy.

 Frinton Literary Festival